 7. Arijanet Muric (GK, Nottingham Forest)

-If you're looking for a big goalkeeper, you should check out Muric, who currently plays for Nottingham Forest, on loan from Manchester City.
-He is an impressive 6ft6 and will be an imposing figure in between the sticks.
+If you’e looking for a goalkeeper, you should check out Muric, who currently plays for Nottingham Forest, on loan from Manchester City.

 So, there you have it!
 Those are our top seven recommendations for managers looking to dip into the Championship for wonderkids.
 We’ve covered a good few positions there, so whether you’re looking for a goalscorer, a solid defender or even a reliable pair of hands between the sticks, you’ll be able to find a top young player to sign – and for a reasonably cheap price.